Business is like the world itself: it never stops evolving, it’s super-competitive, and ruthless, to say the least.

 You wouldn’t walk into a meeting with Hollywood executives and pitch a romantic horror movie, with a dash of comedy and a sprinkling of sci-fi.

-Apply the Hollywood motif to your sales enablement sessions.
+Apply this same motif to your sales enablement sessions.
 Don’t try and cram in a bit of product features here, benefits there, and pricing in between.
-If you cram too much into your sessions, this could quite easily impact the quality of your session.
+If you try to include too much into a short space of time, this will hinder the quality of your session.

-You’ve got a 14-minute window before people’s attention begins to wander.
+Don't forget: you’ve got a 14-minute window to make an impact before people’s attention begins to wander.
+Make every second count.

 Be a good role model

 You never see a game show host with a face like a bulldog chewing a wasp.
-They’re all smiles, and low and behold, so are the guests who are taking part.
+They’re all smiles, and so are the guests taking part.

 - Do a practice run,